ghostrider-05/patreon-api.ts/docs/guide/configuration.md

 | -------------------- | -------- | -------- | ---------------------------------------------------------- |
 | `social_connections` | `User`   | `object` | `Record<string, { url: string, user_id: string } \| null>` |

-Examples for all keys can be found in the [CMS example](https://github.com/ghostrider-05/patreon-api.ts/tree/main/examples/node-cjs/).
+An example for the configuration can be found in the [CJS example](https://github.com/ghostrider-05/patreon-api.ts/tree/main/examples/node-cjs/).

 ### Customization